 Special Session for Young Investigators and Post-docs:

-You are invited to attend an informal meeting with Dr. Dolores Shoback, a leading clinical/translational investigator who has also served as President of the ASBMR and leader of multiple guideline panels.
-She will share her perspective on combining translational perspectives with clinical investigation; this should be of interest both to patient-based and laboratory-based investigators You must register if you plan to attend as seating will be limited.
-Information about the location will be sent to you with your confirmation.
+An informal meeting with Dr. Dolores Shoback, a leading clinical/translational investigator who has also served as President of the ASBMR and leader of multiple guideline panels.
+She will share her perspective on combining translational perspectives with clinical investigation; this should be of interest both to patient-based and laboratory-based investigators.

 “Dysregulation of Skeletal Matrix and Cell signaling in Human Skeletal Dysplasias”